CHAPTER 17. LAWFUL GAMBLING ESTABLISHMENTS, CONTROLLED GAMING, AND GAMBLING ENTERPRISE EMPLOYEES

 6-17-3010 HOURS OF OPERATION:

-(a) The owner licensee of a gambling establishment shall be liable for the security and safety of the patrons in compliance with the Gambling Control Act as amended from time to time.
+(a) The owner licensee of a gambling establishment shall provide security and safety for employees and patrons in compliance with the Gambling Control Act as amended from time to time.
 Any permitted limitations on liability allowed by the Gambling Control Act shall be posted clearly to give the patrons adequate notice.
-Failure to post such limitations shall be a violation of this Ordinance Code.
+Failure to post such limitations shall be a violation of this chapter.

-(b) Failure to abide by the patron security and safety plan outlined in the application for license provided for in this Chapter shall be a violation of this Ordinance Code.
+(b) Failure to abide by the patron security and safety plan outlined in the application for license provided for in this Chapter shall be a violation of this chapter.

 (a) Enter a gambling establishment while such person appears to be obviously under the influence of any intoxicating beverage, narcotic, or drug.